univalence/zio-spark/README.md

 ## WHY ?

-There are 2 main reasons to use this kind of technique :
+There are 2 main reasons to use this kind of technique of library :
-* making better code, pure FP, more readable (by some degree) and stopping the propagation of ```implicit SparkSessions```.
+* making better code, pure FP, more composable, more readable (by some degree) and stopping the propagation of ```implicit SparkSessions```.
-* improving some of the performance.
+* improving some performances.

 ### About the performance
-We cannot do any magic, there are usual ways to improve the performances of spark jobs, in order of priority:
+There are usual ways to improve the performances of spark jobs, in order of priority:
 * less join
 * less data (=> active location, streaming, ...)
 * less udf/rdd
-* better cluster allocation
 * better configuration
+* **better resource allocation** <-

-What spark-zio can do is to launch different spark jobs in the same `SparkSession`, allowing to use more of the executors capacity.
+What zio-spark can do is to launch different spark jobs in the same `SparkSession`, allowing to use more of the executors capacity.
 Eg. if you have 5 workers, and only 1 is working to finish the current job, and you wait before starting another job, that's not what's best efficiency, and at the end not the best for the lead time.

-On some pipeline, concurrent job launch takes 2-10 less time to compute.
+On some pipeline, concurrent job launch speed up the pipeline by 2-10 times.
-It's not "faster", however the overall lead time (wall clock time) is better.
+It's not "faster", it's just the overall lead time (wall clock time) is better.

-Spark is very good at optimizing the work on a single job, there is no issue with spark, but the imperative nature of the API.
+Spark is very good at optimizing the work on a single job, there is no issue with spark, but the imperative nature of the API don't allow Spark to know for remaining jobs.

-More on this blog article (French):
+More about that in this blog article (French):
 * [Amélioration du lead time des chaines en spark](https://univalence.io/blog/articles/amelioration-du-lead-time-des-chaines-en-spark-avec-un-peu-de-monix/)